luxzg/WSL2-fixes/networkingMode=bridged.md

 - You have Ubuntu in WSL2, proper networking, in and out of VM
 - You have DHCP from your router (or corporate network)
 - You have local WSLg GUI apps if needed working fine, as intended
-- You have localhost access from your host Windows PC if you still need it
+- You have `localhost` access from your host Windows PC if you still need it

 # NOTES

-- If you use VPN - you can now start VPN directly from your WSL distro
+- If you use VPN - you can now start VPN session directly from your WSL distro
-- If you often switch between multiple network adapters eg. WiFi and LAN you could create `New-NetSwitchTeam`, but I've found in the meantime that it's way easier to just open Virtual Switch Manager from Hyper-V Manager, and edit the bridge network by selecting currently active physical network adapter from the dropdown menu under `External network` and `Apply` the change, it takes a few seconds only
+- If you often switch between multiple network adapters, eg. WiFi and LAN on your laptop, you could create `New-NetSwitchTeam`, but I've since found that it's way easier to just open `Virtual Switch Manager` from `Hyper-V Manager`, and edit the bridge network by selecting currently active physical network adapter from the dropdown menu under `External network` and `Apply` the change, it takes a few seconds only, and works without restarting WSL instance
 - If you are still stuck on Windows 10 or 11 on Home version please go get a Windows 11 Pro key for <10$

 # References and links:
-### (I have collected links to almost every command in this tutorial, not counting the testing section, if you want to learn more start reading!)
+### (I have collected links to almost every command in this tutorial, not counting the testing section, if you want to learn more - start reading!)

 - GitHub issue asking for Hyper-V External adapters on WSL 2:
 	- https://github.com/microsoft/WSL/issues/5835